lorebooks-wiki/homepage/src/legal/tos.md

 Effective: TBD / Last modified: TBD

-This Terms of Service outlines the policies we enforce in content hosted under `lorebooks.wiki` domain service
+This Terms of Service outlines the policies we enforce in content hosted under `lorebooks.wiki` domain service, including our Hosting and Acceptable Use Policy.
+The [Community Code of Conduct] is also part of your agreement with this ToS in terms of community participation in Recap Time Squad's community and technical spaces.

 ## Hosting Policy